 Read Full Transcript:

 Thats the wrap.
-For calculators, comparisons and a streamlined online application, head to boat‑loan.com.au.
-Im Paige Estritori—thanks for listening, and Ill catch you next week.
+For comparisons, a streamlined online application, and tools tailored to your profile, head to boat-loan.com.au.
+Im Paige Estritori—thanks for listening and see you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.